JenilMangukiya08/Craftelligence/README.md

-***Craftelligence is an AI-powered multilingual handicraft e-commerce platform that connects customers with skilled artisans while providing an intelligent and personalized shopping experience.
+Craftelligence is an AI-powered multilingual handicraft e-commerce platform that connects customers with skilled artisans while providing an intelligent and personalized shopping experience.
 The platform combines modern web technologies with Artificial Intelligence to make discovering and purchasing handcrafted products easier and more engaging.***

-***---***